wjcheon/IsotopePositionTracking-PBSmode-Gate/ReadMe.md

 4) minSectorDifference : default (3) -> 1 @digitizer.mac
 5) source : twogamma
 6) OutPutFileOption : Root -> Ascii
+7) source : twogamma -> Pencil Beam
+ ( reference direction is +z. if rotation axis is y with -90 degree, beam direction is -x)

 All rights of "benchPET example" reserved to Gate collaboration.